 The radiator cooled (standard) set does not require any external connections except as discussed under Ventilation.
 Allow clearance around the set for access to service the radiator and fan belts.
+See Figure 4.

 Heat Exchanger and Standpipe cooled sets must be connected to a pressurized supply of cold water.
 Make connections to the set with flexible pipe to absorb vibration.
-On the cool water line install a solenoid valve to shut off the flow when the set is shut down and a rate of flow valve to control engine temperature.
+On the cool water line, install a solenoid valve to shut off the flow when the set is shut down and install a rate of flow valve to control engine temperature.
 This valve can be either manual or automatic.
 Actual rate of flow will depend on inlet water temperature.

-Adjust the flow to maintain water temperature between 165°F and 195°F (73.9°C and 90.6°C) while viewing the water temperature gauge.
+Adjust the flow to maintain water temperature between 165°F and 195°F (74°C and 91°C) while viewing the water temperature gauge.

-Before filling cooling system check all hardware for security.
-This includes hose clamps, capscrews, fittings and connections.
+Before filling cooling system check hose clamps, capscrews, fittings and connections for security.
 Use flexible coolant lines with heat exchanger, standpipe or remote mounting radiator.